Print Optimization – How To Deploy High Availability Printing

 A strong print infrastructure also requires the ability to reroute a failed print job to another printer; in the instance of a printer failure, deploying a virtual print queue will allow the print job to follow the user until it is released through a functional printer.

-The last factor to take into account is network failure, meaning no printer access.
+The last factor to take into account is a network failure, meaning no printer access.
 In this scenario, you can create as many redundant paths as possible to reach the printer.

 For example, a company may choose to deploy a backup network from a different ISP – if the main network fails, then the backup network will pick up where it left off.